What doesn’t kill us makes us stronger.

 Interested?
 Set an appointment now.

-Depression is quite common.
-And it’s okay to experience that.
-It doesn’t make you any less of who you are.
+Depression is common, affecting more than 5% of people worldwide.
+It’s okay to experience it—it doesn’t make you any less of who you are.

-Feel free to express yourself with a tattoo.
+Feel free to express yourself with a meaningful tattoo designed by our experienced artists in Central London.

 Some noticeable tattoo designs can represent mental health issues that perhaps need more awareness.
 If you still haven’t chosen a specific tattoo, consider getting one from this list.